TejasShekar/TejasShekar/README.md

 <!-- [![](https://img.shields.io/github/followers/TejasShekar?label=GitHub%20Followers)](https://github.com/TejasShekar)-->

 # Hey there, I'm Tejas 👋

-A passionate dev, currently learning frontend web development by transforming my ideas into building amazing projects !
+A passionate web developer from Bengaluru, India!
+- Currently jotting down ideas and transforming them to real world projects
+- Exploring and building with **ReactJS** and its ecosystem
+- Also travel on weekend to explore and contribute to keeping mother nature healthy 🌱

 ## My skills 🚀